 - 1 cup chickpea water (or you can use the liquid from the canned chickpeas)

-- Salt and pepper to taste (a good amount will be necessary, I’d say at least a ½ tbsp of each to start)
+- Salt and pepper to taste (a good amount will be necessary, I’d say at least a ½ tablespoon of each to start)

 Additional for top:

 - Garlic salt

 - I use fresh chickpeas rather than canned because I think it really adds to the taste.
 To cook chickpeas I like to soak them for 1-2 hours in water (throw out any that float, they’re no good).
 Then drain and rinse.

 - Bring water to boil in a large pot and add chickpeas and turn to low/simmer for about 3 hours, until tender.
 Drain but keep 1 ½ cups of the water for this recipe!
 You can totally use canned chickpeas for this though.

 - Add cooked chickpeas, beans and tahini to your food processor (or a powerful blender) and begin blending.

 - After 2 minutes, scrape the sides and add all of the remaining ingredients and 1 cup of chickpea water.

 - Blend for around 5 minutes, stopping it occasionally to scrape the sides.
 If it seems too thick, simply add small amounts of water until you get the desired texture.